AgnieszkaRosner/be_healty_hackaton_proposal/README.md

     * design.
     * nice icons, pix, layout.
     * greate look on mobile phone and web.
-    * it is done, working and We can show this.
+    * projecct is fully working and We can prove it.
-    * animations that something is going on the screen, 'it is alive' thing.
+    * animations of something on the screen, 'it is alive' thing.
     * fancy pseudo jargon for used technology: Neuro Network, Artificial Inteigence, Genetic allgorithm.
 All teams will have this, so do We.
     * Better to not use hardware, so We are not designing device of IOT network, just using what is avaliable.
     * Getting jury involved - asking and using their ideas.
 Never outsmarting or discussing on subject that is not disovered good enough.

-### DEVELOPERS JOB:
+### DEVELOPERS BEFORE, IN MOMENT AND AFTER JOB:

 - having as much fun as possible.
 - code as much as possible, it is what We love.